loadingio/ldloader/README.md

 ## Styling and Structure

 There is no constraint about how ldLoader's DOM structure should be.
 Basically it contains an element for loader, and the element's parent in which the loader is shown.
-You controls all the animation and effects based on ```active-class``` toggled by ldLoader.
+You control all the animation and effects based on ```active-class``` toggled by ldLoader.

 For convenience, ldLoader is shipped with some builtin css for simple usage:

+ * .ldld.bare - rotating double ring, placed at where it should be.
- * .ldld.default - rotating square centered in it's container. container should have style position: relatve/absolute/fixed.
+ * .ldld.default - rotating double ring centered in it's container. container should have style position: relatve/absolute/fixed.
- * .ldld.full - dimed full screen blocking loader, with rotating square in the middle.
+ * .ldld.full - dimed full screen blocking loader, with rotating double ring in the middle.

 You can also use ldLoader along with ```loading-btn``` and ```loading.css```: